 Benjamin Ebert, M.D.

-Benjamin Ebert is an institute member of the Broad Institute, an associate professor of medicine at Harvard Medical School, leader of the Leukemia Program for the Dana-Farber/Harvard Cancer Center, and co-director of the Cancer Program at the Harvard Stem Cell Institute.
+Benjamin Ebert is an institute member of the Broad Institute, a professor of medicine at Harvard Medical School, leader of the Leukemia Program for the Dana-Farber/Harvard Cancer Center, and co-director of the Cancer Program at the Harvard Stem Cell Institute.

 The Ebert laboratory focuses on the molecular basis and treatment of hematologic malignancies, with a particular focus on myelodysplastic syndromes (MDS).
 In large-scale genetic analyses of patient samples, the lab has identified somatic mutations that predict prognosis and response to therapies in MDS patients, characterized a pre-malignant state of hematopoietic cells, and derived the molecular ontogeny of genetic lesions in myeloid malignancies.
 In addition to human genetic studies, the lab has elucidated the biological basis of transformation of hematopoietic cells by these somatic mutations and developed novel in vivo models to study myeloid malignancies.
 The lab employs genetic and small molecule screens to identify novel therapeutic targets and small molecules for the treatment of hematologic malignancies and sickle cell disease.